Michigan online sports betting is expected to launch in January 2021.

-Gov. Gretchen Whitmer signed a package of gambling expansion bills legalizing online casinos, online poker, and Michigan sports betting.
+Gov. Gretchen Whitmer signed a package of gambling expansion bills legalizing online casinos and poker sites, along with online sports betting in Michigan.
 Only existing Michigan casinos, including the three Detroit commercial and 23 tribal casinos across the state, have been or will be able to apply for a sports betting license.

 With four major professional sports teams and two Big Ten college sports programs, Michigan should be fertile ground for online sports betting.

-The big question is when the latest retail sportsbook will launch and how long it will be before the first online betting apps follow suit.
+The big question is when will online sportsbooks launch in Michigan?
 Here are our best-educated guesses on when each casino and online sportsbook partner are expected to go live:

 |Brand||Partner||Projected Online Launch||Retail Launch|